Support Us Button Widget

 Image from Main Remade, via Kentucky Transportation Cabinet

-If you find yourself down on Main Street like Bob Seger in a few years, things might not still (be) the same.
+If you find yourself down on Main Street like Bob Seger later this year, things might not still (be) the same.

-It’s set to be completed in three phases, with the first to begin later this year.
-Here’s a look at what the first phase will do:
+It’s set to be completed in three concurrent phases: The East Phase, the West Phase, and the Central Phase.
+The three phases will be under construction this summer and fall.
+Here’s a look at what the East and West Phases will do:

-• Convert Main from one-way to two-way traffic from 2nd Street to Wenzel Street in NuLu — that’s 10 blocks
+• Convert Main from one-way to two-way traffic between 2nd Street and Wenzel Street for the East Phase + 10th Street to 22nd Street for the West Phase.

-• Upgrade the crosswalks of Main by adding striping, marking, and lighting, improving the visibility of pedestrians
+• Upgrade the Main Street crosswalks by adding striping, marking, and lighting, improving the visibility of pedestrians

 • Add dedicated left-hand turning lanes at intersections.